 After the smoke cleared, four players remained: Chad Galpin (Reanimator), Markus Thibeau (Moneyball Black), Alastair McLellan (Goblins), and Colin Whitwell (TerraGeddon).
+Well, except for Alevizakis and Kidston, who were running it back for 'Kegs in an unofficial B.C.PMM Ante Shootout.

 Thibeau was fresh off a three-game chess match against Rob Hackney's Iggy Pop Brain Freeze combo.
 The two had been frozen over a perilous board in Game 3, in which Hackney's Ill-Gotten Gains loops were recurring Thibeau's Ritual — powering a Withered Wretch, eating the very fuel Hackney needed for his combo.
 In the end, through careful play, Thibeau eked it out.